Mata Sahib Devan

-Mata Sahib Devan (1 November 1681 – 1747, ਮਾਤਾ ਸਾਹਿਬ ਦੇਵਾਂ), also known as Mata Sahib Kaur and Mata Sahib Devi, was a wife of Guru Gobind Singh.
+Mata Sahib Kaur (born Mata Sahib Devan, 1 November 1681 – 1747, ਮਾਤਾ ਸਾਹਿਬ ਦੇਵਾਂ), also known as Mata Sahib Devi, was a wife of Guru Gobind Singh.

 Early life

 She was the daughter of Har Bhagwan Devan (alias Ramu), a Bassi Khatri of Rohtas, Jhelum District.

 Mata Sahib Devan was born on 1 November 1681 at Rohtas.
 She was offered to be a bride of Guru Gobind Singh by her father Bhai Rama, a devout Nanak Naam Leva Sikh, and the nuptials took place on 15 April 1700 at Anandpur.
 In her childhood she was called Sahib Devi by her parents.

 Biography

 When the proposal was brought for discussion to Anandpur, the Guru at first refused, as he was married already and had four sons.
 The Sangat and the Guru's family agreed to the marriage, but Guru Gobind Singh, the tenth Guru made it clear that his relationship with Mata Sahib Devan would be of a spiritual nature and not physical.

 The Guru proclaimed her to be the Mother of the Khalsa and since then novitiates have been declared to be the sons and daughters of Guru Gobind Singh and Mātā Sāhib Devāṅ.

 In 1704, when the family of Guru Gobind Singh was forced to break up during the Battle of Sarsa, Mata Sundari and Mata Sahib Kaur dressed like ordinary village women and headed toward Ambala, hoping to find shelter, Nand Lal escorted them to Delhi using his good connections with powerful nobles, he protected them from Wazir Khan, the Mughal governor of Sirhind.

 Mata Sahib Devan died in 1747 at the age of 66 and was cremated at Gurdwara Bala Sahib, New Delhi.
 Her memorial stands close to the one commemorating Mata Sundari.